-New York - B Level Security (212) 346-1800
+New York - B Level Security (212) 346-1800 Open 24 hours a day

 Lost and Found

 Pace assumes no responsibility for personal property missing or lost from University premises.
 Students should exercise care for all personal property including apparel, purses, wallets, briefcases, office articles, books, pictures, and equipment.
 Missing property should be reported to the Security Office, which makes every reasonable effort to recover it.
 Anyone finding unidentified property should bring it to the Security Office immediately.